A Dimension-Insensitive Algorithm for Stochastic Zeroth-Order Optimization: Numerical Results

-Note that the dimension-insensitive S-ZOO algorithms by \cite{cai2020zeroth} and \cite{balasubramanian2018zeroth_neurips} can not be applicable to our settings directly because the problem considered here does not satisfy the additive structure stipulated by \cite{cai2020zeroth} and the assumption of everywhere sparse gradient required by \cite{balasubramanian2018zeroth_neurips}.
+\begin{description} \item[~\it sgf:] The SGF from \cite{ghadimi2013stochastic} with the best combination of the output scheme and the mini-batch size.
+More precisely, for each problem instance, all combinations of the three aforementioned output schemes and the candidate mini-batch sizes (to be detailed below) were compared.
+Among them, the one with the best quality in terms of the expected cost function $F$ was selected as the {\it sgf}'s output solution.
+The step sizes for SGF with $M=1$ were chosen as per Corollary 3.3 of \cite{ghadimi2013stochastic} with $\bar D=1.5$ therein.
+Denote this value by $\gamma_{SGF}$.
+Then, for SGF with other mini-batch sizes $M$, the step sizes were selected to be $\gamma_{SGF}\cdot M$.

-Two sets of experiments have been conducted.
-In the first set, we fix the budget on the total number of zeroth-order oracle calls to be 1,000,000 and compare the aforementioned algorithms when the dimensionality $d$ is selected from $\{ 2^k: 4\leq k \leq 11\}$.
-The corresponding results are summarized in Table \ref{tab: increase d}.
-We can conclude from this table that SGF-R and SGF-Avg have yielded better performance for low-dimensional problems with $d=16$.
-When $d\geq 32$, both SI-SGF-AOS and SI-SGF-SC-AOS are able to achieve much better performance compared to other approaches.
-In particular, they significantly outperformed the two SGF variants.
-SI-SGF-AOS and SI-SGF-SC-AOS perform similarly when $d\leq 512$, but SI-SGF-SC-AOS yields much better results when $d\geq 1024$.
-In conclusion, SI-SGF-SC-AOS is consistently the best variants among all those tested options.
+\end{description} \end{itemize} All the algorithms above were initialized with an all-zero vector, whose objective value was $6.75$.

-For the second set of experiments, we fix the dimensionality to be $d=256$ and gradually increase the budget of stochastic zeroth-order oracle calls, the results of which are summarized in Table \ref{tab: second test}.
-As we can see, SI-SGF and SI-SGF-SC yield reliable performance for all different computational budgets.
-When the total number of zeroth-order oracle calls increases, all algorithms achieve better solution quality.
-Nevertheless, the performance of the benchmark SGF performs worse by several orders of magnitude than our proposed methods.
+Note that the alternative dimension-insensitive S-ZOO algorithms by \cite{cai2020zeroth} and \cite{balasubramanian2018zeroth_neurips} cannot be applied to our settings directly, because the problem considered here does not satisfy the additive structure or the assumption of everywhere sparse gradient.